kjames1a/startup/notes.md

 ## Database
 When finding a MongoDB database, the property names used must match the field names defined in the schema.

+## Websocket
+Websocket enables the server to send notifications to the client, or for the client and server to have an asynchronous exchange of information.
+"Client" refers to the software (like a web browser or a mobile app) that interacts with a server.
+Can be used for real time chat.